zounar/docker-compose-boilerplate/README.md

 set the values respectively.

 **Using .env file**
-Environment variables can be set, by creating `.env` file in the root of this repository where you set these variables:
+Environment variables can be set, by creating `.env` ([.env-example](.env-example)) file in the root of this repository where you set these variables:
 ```
-# .env
 DOCKER_UID=42
 DOCKER_GID=42
 ```

+In order to easily create this file, you can call: `./init-docker.sh`

 **Using in-place variables**
 Environment variables can be also set by can prepending the `docker-compose`